 WHY REAL NUMBER LINE IS GREATER THAN THE INTEGER NUMBER LINE

 Through our above discussion, we have understood how old integers, even integers, and integers are equal to one another.
 But this is not the case with real numbers R. They are larger than any countably infinite sets such as integer Z.

 This is because, for any given rule any integer z in Z will always correspond to an element r in R, but the converse is not true.
 There will always be infinitely many(uncountable) number of elements r’ left out.

 A much more formal proof is given in 1891 by Georg Cantor known as Cantor’s Diagonal proof is a formal proof which explains that there are infinitely many sets that cannot be put be into a one-to-one correspondence, shall be given in the next article, where we shall discuss uncountable infinite and Cantor’s diagonal argument.

 The concept of infinity is not only limited to mathematics, but is also is also applicable in the metaphysical and purely scientific domain.
 For e.g. it is debated in metaphysical discussion of God that there exists an ultimate entity in a infinite state of being.
 In physics, temporal infinity is used in discussion if the universe will last forever.
-Ultimately infinity for now, has remained only as a concept, yet it is widely applied in the field of mathematics and physics.It never ceases to amaze us and as mathematician G.H.
+Infinity till date, has remained only as a concept, yet it is widely applied in the field of mathematics and physics.It never ceases to amaze us and as mathematician G.H.
 Hardy said in the popular film The Man Who Knew Infinity(2015) , “We are merely explorers of infinity in the pursuit of absolute perfection.”